Vekkesind · Astrology

 These seven layers build on each other in sequence.
 The angles establish the frame.
 The quadrants show where energy concentrates.
 The Sun describes the core personality.
 The Moon describes the emotional interior.
 The inner planets refine individual expression.
 The outer planets connect you to your generation.
 Aspects show how all the parts relate.

 Read the chart in that order and you will have a far more accurate picture than any single placement can provide.
+Once you have that foundation, reading two charts side by side in a synastry comparison becomes much more manageable.

 The 7 most important aspects of a natal chart: